Former House Speaker Casper R. Taylor Jr. dies at 88

 Taylor was a 1956 graduate of the University of Notre Dame and served in the U.S. Air Force ROTC.
 A businessman, he owned Cas Taylor’s, a popular restaurant on North Mechanic Street for a number of years.

 Taylor won election to the Maryland House of Delegates in 1975.
 He first was elected to District 2A and later represented seat 1C.
-The soft-spoken but effective Taylor rose to the level of speaker and served from 1994-2003.
+The soft-spoken but effective Taylor served as House of Delegates speaker from 1994-2003, becoming the longest serving speaker in Maryland history at the time.

+Taylor’s influence was connected to dozens of projects in Western Maryland, including improvements to Interstate 68, Rocky Gap State Park, Canal Place, the Allegany Museum and Western Maryland Scenic Railroad, saving Kelly-Springfield corporate headquarters and bringing several state agencies to the area.

-Retired state Sen. George Edwards said he has known Taylor for more than 40 years.
+Retired state Sen. George Edwards said he knew Taylor for more than 40 years.

-“I’m going to miss him,” Edwards said.
-“He worked his way up through the hierarchy.
-Cas was well respected in the legislature.
-He called this part of the state home, which it was.
+“I’m going to miss him,” Edwards said Monday.
+“He was well respected in the legislature and I appreciated his friendship.”

-“A lot of people may not remember that he had a great relationship with Gov. (William Donald) Schaefer.
-He worked with him to get projects done.
-Somehow, with road projects, Cas kept on him to get some money to complete Interstate 68 from Hancock to Cumberland.
-If that didn’t happen, who knows, we may not have that section done today.”
+Mary Beth Pirolozzi, who was the district administrator for the late Sen. John Hafer and former Sen. John Bambacus, worked with Taylor for years.

+“It’s a sad day,” she said Tuesday.
+“He was a giant in many respects even though he wasn’t in stature.
+But, in terms of ability and outcome, he was a giant.”

 Edwards said Taylor was the person who coined the phrase “One Maryland,” which is still used by government officials today.

 “It’s hard for people living today in Allegany County to know just how pivotal Cas was,” Williams said.
-“The House office building in State Circle in Annapolis is named after Cas Taylor.”
+“The House office building in State Circle in Annapolis is named after Cas Taylor.
+I can remember when Cas saved hundreds of jobs by saving those Kelly-Springfield corporate offices.”

+Adrienne Ottaviani, a former Allegany County Commissioner, school board member and executive director of the Maryland Coal Association, said, “It’s a sad day because he was a longtime personal family friend.
+He and (wife) Polly were family to us.”

-Williams said Taylor wasn’t particularly good at public speaking but “his power in private and ability to assemble a coalition was amazing.
+“His ability to assemble a coalition was amazing.
 He knew how to put together and bring people to the same page behind closed doors.”

-Many recalled Taylor’s help with establishing the Rocky Gap Music Festival, Canal Place, the Western Maryland Scenic Railroad and the Allegany Museum.

-After serving, Taylor retired to his home in Cumberland and performed lobbyist work in recent years.
+After serving, Taylor retired to his home in Cumberland and served as a government lobbyist.
 Most recently, the Baltimore Street Bridge spanning Wills Creek was dedicated in his honor and named the Casper R. Taylor Jr. Bridge.

 Al Feldstein, retired from the Maryland Department of Planning, was among a group that spoke at City Hall to request the bridge be named for Taylor.